nkane/nkane.github.io/_posts/2018-08-12-win32-software-renderer-lesson-1:-getting-started.markdown

 	* The system typically sends nonqueued messages to notify a window of events that affect it.

-A Win32 GUI application must remove and process messsages posted to the message queue of its threads.
+A Win32 GUI application must remove and process messages posted to the message queue of its threads.
 For a single-threaded application, WinMain is typically has a message loop to remove, process, and send messages to the appropriate window procedures for processing.
 In the next section, we will discuss the message loop in further detail.

 The above information was located at [MSDN - About Messages and Message Queues][message-queue].